School Travel for Under 16s

 - Under the low income criteria for income assessed travel assistance.

-- When attending the closest or catchment school and a medical condition prevents the pupil form making the journey even when accompanied (see our FAQs page).
+- When attending the closest or catchment school and a medical condition or disability prevents the pupil form making the journey even when accompanied (see our FAQs page).

 If you are not eligible there are other alternatives.